scipy-conference/scipy_proceedings/papers/valentina_staneva/main.md

 :::

 ### Why Prefect?
-We chose Prefect among other Python workflow orchestration tools such as Apache Airflow[ref], Dagster[ref], Argo[ref], Luigi[ref].
-We provide a few reasons for our decision:
+We chose Prefect among other Python workflow orchestration tools such as Apache Airflow[ref], Dagster[ref], Argo[ref], Luigi[ref] for the following reasons:
-Prefect accepts dynamic workflows which are specified at runtime and do not require to follow a Directed Acyclic Graph, which can be restricting and difficult to implement.
+* Prefect accepts dynamic workflows which are specified at runtime and do not require to follow a Directed Acyclic Graph, which can be restricting and difficult to implement.
-In Prefect, Python functions are first class citizens, thus building a Prefect workflow does not deviate a lot from traditional science workflows built out of functions.
+* In Prefect, Python functions are first class citizens, thus building a Prefect workflow does not deviate a lot from traditional science workflows built out of functions.
-Prefect integrates with a dask cluster, and echopype processing functions are already using dask to scale operations Prefect’s code runs similarly locally as well as on cloud services.
+* Prefect integrates with a dask cluster, and echopype processing functions are already using dask to scale operations
+* Prefect’s code runs similarly locally as well as on cloud services.
-Prefect’s monitoring dashboard is open source, can be run locally, and is intuitive to use.
+* Prefect’s monitoring dashboard is open source, can be run locally, and is intuitive to use.

 We next describe in more detail the components of the workflow lifecycle.